bitshifted/git-auto-semver/README.md

 Action works by looking at the latest tag in the repository.
 It is assumed that tags are in `major.minor.patch` format, preceded by `v` (ie. valied tag would be `v1.2.3`).

 In addition, it is possible to configure the action to be triggeed manually and bump specific version number.
-See [manual version bunp](#manual-version-bump) section for details.
+See [manual version bump](#manual-version-bump) section for details.

 As an example, lets assume that latest version is `1.1.0`, represented with tag `v1.1.10`.
 We add a commit with the following message: